 The Mingus Job Accelerator

 Our participants receive a lifetime of knowledge by attending training sessions at The Mingus Job Accelerator.
 Whether the take away is job skills or simply an independent experience away from home for the first time, our participants will learn in an environment that is real, but with a level of supervision and compassion conducive for learning new life and job skills.
+The cost of training a participant is $700 per week.
+Not only do the participants enjoy independent living in one of our Tiny Houses, they also earn wages for up to 4 hours each day of their training.
+All meals are provided and while the participants love the Chef prepared meals, they are also encouraged to prepare some meals for themselves in the restaurant kitchen.

 Name the Gardens